zetamarkets/sdk/README.md

 ## Context

-Zeta is a protocol that allows the trading of undercollateralized options and futures on solana.
+Zeta is a protocol that allows the trading of undercollateralized options and futures on Solana.

 Zeta uses the Serum DEX for its order matching.

-Zeta is currently only live on devnet and support SOL as underlying.
+Zeta is currently only live on devnet and only supports SOL as its underlying asset.

 Each asset corresponds to a `ZetaGroup` account.
-A zeta group contains all the respective data for its markets.
+A Zeta group contains all the respective data for its markets.

-Zeta markets use a circular buffer of expirations, as the serum markets are re-used after expiry.
+Zeta markets use a circular buffer of expirations, as the Serum markets are re-used after expiry.

 | Field  | Value |
 | ------------- |:-------------:|